openbases/openbases-python/README.md

   actions for openbases

   general usage  description
-    paper        extract values from a paper.md
+    get          extract values from a paper.md
-    shell        start an interactive shell with openbases
+    shell        start an interactive shell with openbases paper
 ```

 For complete usage, please see: